Actor portrayals.

 CDC recommendations8,9:

-• SHINGRIX is recommended regardless of whether they report a prior dose of Zostavax, a shingles vaccine that is no longer available for use in the United States
+• SHINGRIX is recommended regardless of whether or not they report a prior dose of Zostavax, a shingles vaccine that is no longer available for use in the United States

 • It is not necessary to screen, either verbally or by laboratory serology, for evidence of prior varicella infection